cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-apps/configuration/configuration-file/ingress.md

 Default: `127.0.0.1`

-`cloudflared` starts a proxy server to translate HTTP traffic into TCP when proxying e.g. SSH or RDP.
+`cloudflared` starts a proxy server to translate HTTP traffic into TCP when proxying, for example, SSH or RDP.
 This configures the listen address for that proxy.

 <div id="proxyPort">